philipvella/scripts/automation/environment-compare/readme.md

 ## Examples

-The project comes with example URLs for supersportbet.com:
+The project comes with example UAT URLs for supersportbet.com in `config/urls.txt`.
+PROD URLs are generated automatically by replacing `uat.supersportbet.com` with `www.supersportbet.com`.
-- UAT: `uat.supersportbet.com`
-- PROD: `www.supersportbet.com`

-Replace these with your actual URLs in the respective text files in the `config/` folder.
+Replace these with your actual UAT URLs in `urls.txt`.